Ice Cream and Spinach

 Without exploring other options, or additional pools to compliment your tax-deferred pool you may be left to the mercy of your congressional leaders to determine what future tax rates will look like, and if the water drops quicker than you expected, you may be forced to scale back your retirement plans to accommodate for a faster leak.

-I would hope you are wondering why your adviser has not discussed this potential leak in your pool – unfortunately, it is often in their best interest to have you defer money now and leave the distribution conversation to someone else.
+I would hope you are wondering why your Advisor has not discussed this potential leak in your pool – unfortunately, it is often in their best interest to have you defer money now and leave the distribution conversation to someone else.
 To get money in all three pools can require a conversion from your traditional IRA to a Roth IRA, a move that lowers the amount of money you have on hand as you have to pay taxes on the conversion.
-If you lower your investable assets then you in turn lower the advisers fee-based income.
+If you lower your investable assets then you in turn lower the Advisors fee-based income.
 But if you plan appropriately you can make these conversions over a period of years, controlling your tax liability and making conversions in the current tax-bracket, one you are aware of.
 By focusing on the tax event required to make this transition instead of the flexibility it will grant you later in life, they may steer you into focusing on digging your pool deeper.
 It is important to think about all of the consequences of your asset location strategy.